Research

 Full annual cycle conservation

 Migratory populations experience pressures at multiple stages of the annual cycle, yet we know little about most avian species outside of the breeding season.
 Emerging technologies allow us to track individual birds year-round to understand the conditions they experience across their annual cycle.
 When individuals from multiple populations are tracked, we can begin to understand the conditions that contribute to differential population trends.
-I am leading a large collaborative initiative to describe the migratory network for Common Nighthawks, and assess potential hypotheses for their decline.
+During my PhD, I led a large collaborative initiative to describe the migratory network for Common Nighthawks, and assess potential hypotheses for their decline.
 The project is a collaboration with the Migratory Connectivitiy Project and is supervised by Peter Marra at the Smithsonian Migratory Bird Center, Steven Van Wilgenburg at Environment and Climate Change Canada, and Erin Bayne at the University of Alberta.
+For my postdoctoral work at the Smithsonian Migratory Bird Center, I am applied some of the principles developed with our Common Nighthawk project to another species of conservation concern, the Long-billed Curlew.

 Common Nighthawk ecology & conservation

-My PhD research focuses on the ecology and conservation of the Common Nighthawk across its range, particularly in the boreal forest where the species is poorly understood.
+My PhD research focused on the ecology and conservation of the Common Nighthawk across its range, particularly in the boreal forest where the species is poorly understood.
 Common Nighthawk populations have declined precipitously in recent years, along with other aerial insectivorous birds.
 I work with a network of collaborators across North America to study how variation in the habitat of this wide ranging species contributes to plasticity in their ecology.
-My Common Nighthawk research is supervised by Erin Bayne and Mark Brigham, and is a collaboration with the Boreal Avian Modelling Project.
+My Common Nighthawk research is supervised by Erin Bayne and Mark Brigham.
+I continue to work with a network of collaborators across North America to study variation in the ecology of the Common Nighthawk across its range.

 Ecological applications of bioacoustic technology